 - click on the add button in the bottom corner to add whatever service you wish

 - If you cannot see the newly added layer – it may be hidden by other layers

 - Don’t stop there if you see another one of interest .. add it also

 The other method is not as simple, as it requires the user to find the map services on their own.
 It uses the same method, but allows you add any WMS service you find.
 Lets add the topographic layers we used in the Canada map.
 For this exercise, reload your canada map (mycanada.mxd).

-After searching for WMS layers and toporama, this link to a WMS service can be used
+After searching for WMS layers and toporama in a web browser (i.e Google search) , a link to a WMS service was found that can be used in your ArcMap project:

 we will copy and paste this path into ArcGIS by: